yqrashawn/conflux-portal-docs/docs/en/portal/Main_Concepts/Getting_Started.md

 ### ConfluxJS Browser Detection

-The first thing your app will want to do is verify whether the user is using Conflux Portal or not, which is simple using a check like `if (typeof window.conflux !== 'undefined') { /* deal with it */ }`.
+The first thing your app will want to do is verify whether the user is using ConfluxPortal or not, which is simple using a check like `if (typeof window.conflux !== 'undefined') { /* deal with it */ }`.

 ### Running a Test Network

-In the top right menu of Conflux Portal, you can select the network that you are currently connected to.
+In the top right menu of ConfluxPortal, you can select the network that you are currently connected to.
 Among several popular defaults, you'll find `Custom RPC` and `Localhost 12539`.
 These are both useful for connecting to a test blockchain, like [conflux local network